Suggestions for Finding an Insurance Agent or Broker

 Insurance companies generally employ four methods for distributing and servicing their products.
 These include using captive or independent agents (sometimes both), an insurance broker, or selling directly to you though their own employees.
 It is important that you understand and are comfortable with the sales and service approaches of a company prior to purchasing insurance.

 by the California Department of Insurance.
-While all agents and brokers (collectively known as "producers") hold the same type of license, they may act in different capacities which affect how you purchase your insurance.
+While all agents and brokers (collectively known as "producers") hold the same type of licenses, they may act in different capacities which affect how you purchase your insurance.

 The following are descriptions of the four basic distribution methods.
 These and other useful terms can be found in our Glossary of Insurance Terms.